RehkMansa/lendsqr-frontend-task/README.md

-# React-Typescript-Eslint-Prettier-Template
+# Lendsqr Frontend task

-This is a boilerplate to help with your development, it has eslint and prettier setup with the airbnb config
+This is a demo poject built with react, typescript and sass.
+The project utilizes modern web development practices

 ## Installation